N1teshift/ittweb/docs/operations/test-plans/scheduled-games-tests.md

 # Scheduled Games Tests

-This document outlines all tests needed for the scheduled games module including services, API routes, components, hooks, and pages.
+This document outlines all tests needed for the scheduled games module including services and components.

+**Note**: The scheduled games collection and dedicated pages have been removed.
+Scheduled games are now managed through the main `games` collection with `gameState: 'scheduled'`.
+API routes for scheduled games no longer exist - functionality has been moved to `/api/games`.
+The components listed below are still used in other parts of the application (e.g., `ScheduleGameForm` on the homepage, `EditGameForm` and `GameDeleteDialog` on game detail pages).

 ## Scheduled Game Service